Doctor of Pharmacy

 The PharmD Curriculum

 The Pharm.D. curriculum is provided in an environment characterized by sensitivity to the importance of diversity, through the utilization of traditional and innovative delivery methods, and tailored to meet the needs of the citizens of Idaho and beyond.
-The College of Pharmacy has an innovative and forward-thinking faculty throughout the state who has designed a progressive curriculum to enable you to join the profession of pharmacy as a highly competent pharmacy practitioner.
+The College of Pharmacy has an innovative and forward-thinking faculty throughout the state who have designed a progressive curriculum to enable you to join the profession of pharmacy as a highly competent pharmacy practitioner.
 The mission of the College's Doctor of Pharmacy program is to develop caring and highly capable pharmacists who positively impact the health care needs of people in our communities, the state and nation.
 We are committed to the advancement of the pharmacy profession and the biomedical and pharmaceutical sciences through research, service and patient-centered care.

 The first year in the PharmD program will provide a firm foundation in the basic sciences.
 Curriculum topics include: